skittcatt/digital-dust/Notes/README.md

 **Format:** Markdown for easy reading and version control

-**Structure:**
-- Concept explanation
-- Practical examples
-- Common use cases
-- Troubleshooting tips
-- Related resources

 **Sources:**
-- Professional training courses
+- Professional online training courses
 - Hands-on lab experience
-- Industry documentation
-- Security research papers
-- Professional mentorship

 ## Learning Resources Referenced
 - LetsDefend training platform
-- MITRE ATT&CK documentation
-- Vendor documentation (Microsoft, Cisco, etc.)
-- Security community blogs and forums
+- HackTheBox training platform
+- Various Udemy learning courses
 - Professor Messer Youtube Videos
-- PluralSight courses

 ## Work in Progress (WIP)
 Notes marked as WIP are actively being developed as I learn new concepts and techniques.
 These are living documents that evolve with experience.